The BrowserGym Ecosystem for Web Agent Research: BrowserGym

 \subsection{Extensive Observation Space}

 BrowserGym provides a rich observation space, with its main components being the task's goal (or chat history), the list of open tabs, and the current page's content.

-\paragraph{Structured page description} BrowserGym provides the raw DOM (Document Object Model) and the AXTree (accessibility tree) as structured representations of the current page, which are extracted using the Chrome Developer Protocol (CDP).
+\paragraph{Structured page description} BrowserGym provides the raw DOM (Document Object Model; \citeauthor{whatwg_dom}, \citeyear{whatwg_dom}) and the AXTree (accessibility tree; \citeauthor{core_aam_1.1}, \citeyear{core_aam_1.1}) as structured representations of the current page, which are extracted using the Chrome Developer Protocol (CDP).
 They are both provided as-is (\texttt{dom\_object}, \texttt{axtree\_object}) with only minimal alterations such as the injection of unique identifier attribute (\texttt{bid}, see next paragraph).
-It is then left for the web agent implementation to decide how to further process and format these observations, for example by filtering irrelevant elements or attributes and converting the DOM or AXTree to a suitable text format for LLM-based text agents (see \cref{fig:obs-example:html,fig:obs-example:axtree}).
+It is then left for the web agent implementation to decide how to further process and format these observations, for example by filtering irrelevant elements or attributes and converting the DOM or AXTree to a suitable text format for LLM-based text agents (see \Cref{fig:obs-example:html,fig:obs-example:axtree}).
 Utility functions that convert these objects to basic text representation are also provided, for implementing simple agents quickly.

 \paragraph{Extra element properties} BrowserGym enriches each HTML element in the current webpage with extra information to facilitate web agent interactions.
-One key property is the BrowserGym ID (\texttt{bid}), a uniquely generated, element-wise identifier injected into the page's DOM and AXTree, which allows for unambiguous interaction with the elements of the page.
-To add information about the visual rendering of the page, BrowserGym also provides for each element its bounding box coordinates (\texttt{bbox}) in the form of a (left, top, width, height) 4-tuple, as well as its visibility ratio\footnote{\url{https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API}} (\texttt{visibility}) in the form of a scalar between 0 and 1.
-Finally, BrowserGym also provides a SoM indicator (\texttt{set\_of\_marks}) reproduced from \citet{web-voyager}.
+One key property is the BrowserGym ID (\texttt{bid}), a uniquely-generated, element-wise identifier injected into the page's DOM and AXTree, allowing for unambiguous interaction with the elements of the page.
+To add information about the visual rendering of the page, BrowserGym also provides for each element its bounding box coordinates (\texttt{bbox}) in the form of a $(\text{left, top, width, height})$ 4-tuple, as well as its visibility ratio\footnote{\url{https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API}} (\texttt{visibility}) in the form of a scalar between 0 and 1.
+Finally, BrowserGym also provides a Set-of-Marks boolean indicator (\texttt{set\_of\_marks}) reproduced from \citet{web-voyager}, which indicates if an element's bounding box should be overlayed on the screenshot to enable Set-of-Marks prompting \citep{yang2023som,web-voyager}. (see \Cref{fig:obs-example:screenshot,fig:obs-example:som}).

 \paragraph{Screenshot} While the DOM, AXTree, and extra element properties provide a rich description of the page's content, they do not give the full picture of how the page is being rendered in the browser, i.e., overlapping elements, background colors, image contents, fonts, etc. Therefore, BrowserGym also provides the raw \texttt{screenshot} of the current page as part of the observation, in the form of an RGB image.
 Again, it is up to the agent implementation to decide how to process and use this visual information.
 Note that the \texttt{bbox} coordinates in the extra element properties map exactly to pixel coordinates in the screenshot, which makes it extremely easy for agents to overlay the bounding boxes and identifiers of relevant elements on the screenshot as in Set-of-Mark prompting \citep{yang2023som,web-voyager}.